awesomediff/cs207-FinalProject/docs/documentation.md

 `aweseomdiff`'s implementation of the forward mode of AD does not explicitly define a function graph.
 Instead, it overloads Python's operators (and defines special functions for common operations like `log` and `sin`), and allows Python's interpreter to build the function graph implicitly as it evaluates the functions.

-For simple functions, users can create `variable` objects with a specified value and derivative seed.
-The seed may be a scalar, or a vector of length `n`, where `n` is the number of variables in the function.
-(For more complex functions, we recommend using a `function` objects, which handles the creation of `variable` objects to avoid dimensionality issues.)
+For simple functions, users can create `variable` objects with a specified value (`val`) and derivative seed (`seed`). `val` expects a scalar. `seed` may be a scalar, or a numpy array of length `n`, where `n` is the number of variables in the function.
+(For computing the value and derivative/jacobian of more complex functions, we recommend calling `evaluate`, which handles the creation of `variable` objects internally).

 The `variable` class is immutable.
 It has two attributes, `.val` and `.der`, which store the value and derivative of the function.
-(In the current implementation, both are scalars; future implementations will store derivatives as a vector.)

 The example below demonstrates how a `variable` can be created and used in functions to calculate the derivative and variable of any univariate function of [supported elementary operations](#Elementary-Operations).